 Once completed, the process of probate is finished.

 Despite the grant of probate usually being received within three to four weeks following the oath swearing, the entire process of probate can take between six and twelve months in the UK.
 There is no set timescale and it can vary quite considerably between each case.

 If the circumstances surrounding the will and estate are straightforward, probate will usually be granted without much hassle, but some situations can become complicated and may take longer, depending on the complexity of the estate, any issues with the will and so forth.

 What are intestacy rules?
 When is probate not required?

-If you die without a will then your estate is handled by the laws of intestacy.
+If you die without a will, your estate will be handled by the rules of intestacy.
 In this case, there is no need for probate although someone should become an administrator of the estate in a similar way to see that the assets are properly managed.

-If there is a will then probate is required – the value of the estate is not a factor.
-It is free to apply for probate on estates valued at under £5,000 so there is no difficulty in doing so.
+If there is a will then probate is required before the estate can be managed by anyone – the value of the estate is not a factor.
+It is free to apply for probate on estates valued at under £5,000, so there is no difficulty in doing so.

 What is the probate time limit?

 There is no limit set on applying for probate itself, but any inheritance tax must be paid within six months of the death and this may have an effect on the timescale for applying for probate.